ravenhawk/portfolio-samples/docs/index.md

 5. We then compare our solution with the solvers' solutions and reward the best solver.
 6. Lastly, we submit the best solution on the chain.

 *Initializing a request for the swap is not based on a blockchain event.
 Instead, it is initialized directly by the user entering information into a database, either using a front-end desktop tool or mobile application.
 This was conceived because we need a time period to find the best route and also to check whether a CoW exists.
-This requires a baseline database from which we can obtain the information and this database will select the best alternative route to be executed if, for example, no CoW is found after a given period of time.